 Did I mention pie pumpkins are really, really hard on the outside?

-6. Place the two halves facedown on a cookie sheet or baking dish with a little water in the bottom.
+4. Place the two pumpkin halves face down on a cookie sheet or baking dish with a little water in the bottom.

 That’s it!
 Now you have homemade pumpkin puree to use in any recipe.
 Baking squash follows the same strategy.